 Near-elderly families over other families for units designated for elderly/disabled;

-For one bedroom/efficiency units; elderly, disabled families and displaced persons over single persons.
+For one bedroom/efficiency units; elderly, disabled families and displaced persons over other single persons.

 Administration of the Preferences:

 Depending on the time an applicant may have to remain on the waiting list, the HA will either verify preferences at the time of application (when the waiting list is short or nonexistent) or require that applicants certify to their qualification for a preference at the time of pre-application (when the wait for admission exceeds four months).
 Verifying preferences is one of the earliest steps in processing applicants for admission.
 Preference verifications shall be no more than 120 days old at the time of certification.